UTCS-ML-course/utcs-ml-course.github.io/info/class_policy.md

 1. TOC
 {:toc}

-## Attendance and section assignments
+## Attendance

-We strongly encourage you to be present in the actual lectures (Tuesdays and Thursdays, 2:30 - 4:00 in 32-123).
+We strongly encourage you to be present in all lectures (Mondays and Wednesdays, 3:00 - 4:30 PM).
 We will however record and post lectures and notes.

-The Friday sections will be devoted to working through problems from the homework and answering student questions.
-They are entirely optional (but very valuable if you are finding the homework or concepts difficult).
-The registrar will produce an assignment of students to section times.
-We encourage you to attend the section time to which you were assigned, for load-balancing purposes, but it's fine to attend any section you wish (or more than one!).

 ## Office hours

-Office hours are to be determined.
+Tentative: TWTh 11 AM - 12 PM (CT)

 ## Grading, lateness, and extensions

 The grade break-down will be as follows:
-- Homework: 20%
+- Homework: 40%
-- Mini-projects: 20%
+- Final project: 30%
-- Midterm exam: 25%
+- Midterm exam: 20%
-- Final exam: 35%
+- Class Participation: 10%

 The grade-assignment cutoffs will be *no higher than*: A - 90%, B - 80%, C - 70%.

-Exams:
-- The midterm exam will be on Thursday October 24, 7PM - 9PM. <br>
-A conflict exam will be offered on Friday October 25, 8AM - 10AM.
-- The final exam will be during finals period, as scheduled by the registrar.
-Please plan to be physically present at MIT for the exam.
-- Exams will cover content from homework *and* projects.

 Late homework:
 - Homework turned in late will be subject to the following penalties: 1 day = 5%, 2 days = 10%, 3 days = 20%, 4 or more days = not accepted.